BekeAtGithub/flaskEC2/readme.md

 # Simple Python web app, uses Flask as the web server

 templates/index.html prints the hostname and version onto the screen

 The Dockerfile specifies the metadata of the app, files, networking, environment

 Docker-Compose launches multiple instances of the application for High Availability

-# Can deploy locally with:
+# Can deploy locally with

 docker-compose build